mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

-When we apply this state to the simulation on the right side, we apply it by _directly_ setting the position, rotation and velocities on each rigid body.
+When we apply this state to the simulation on the right side, we force the position, rotation, linear and angular velocity of each rigid body to the state grabbed from the authority simulation.
 This simple change is enough to keep the simulations in sync, and PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops.

 Now the simulation on the right gives the same end result: